serge-rgb/old.bigmonachus.github.io/_posts/2014-06-16-klay-post-mortem.md

 # Focusing

-After I decided to go indie, I sat down and crunched through the last 10%.
-It was a month of steady work.
+After I decided to ship this as a product, I sat down and crunched through the last 10%.
+It was a month of steady hard work.
 Not much fun.
-I had to make a Menu system, create backgrounds, integrate the app with Facebook and make sure that everything worked in different Apple devices (I have an old iPad 2 and a new, sexy, iPad Air.)
+I had to make a Menu system, create backgrounds, integrate the app with Facebook and make sure that everything worked with different Apple devices (I have an old iPad 2 and a new, sexy, iPad Air.)
 There was also some bug fixing :).

 <img src="http://bigmonachus.org/img/klaypm_4.png" style="width: 600px;"/>

-# The way forward

-Klay should be out soon, and hopefully it will sell well!
-No matter how it does, I will keep on the path I set on to two months ago.

-It's back to creative time.
-It is not clear what I am going to do, but some things are certain: It is going to be a game, it is going to be exclusively for VR, and it will revolve around the manipulation of gravity, space and light.